 I see the title caught your eye, and rightfully so.
 I mean, what is that statement all about?
 I’d want to know more too...

-Well, I’d like to welcome you to a possible new way of processing these two notions, a new way of being, potentially.
+Well, I’d like to welcome you to a potential new way of processing these two notions, a new way of being, really.
 Actually it’s an authentic way of being, however, it goes against much of what has been engrained in us for so long, pushing us away from the truth of who and what we really are.
-This for some could now be, a new way of being.
-A freer, more peaceful, whole, way of being.

 You see, as we have walked through this life we’ve been unknowingly conditioned into a belief system that, with all intents and purposes, is mean to serve us.
 But not the whole us.
 Perhaps the fragmented parts of us that is looking for a quick fix that gets us to a temporary place of an eluding fulfilment or good feelings.
 But in all the things I’ve learned or heard about “letting go” or “being positive” none of that shit has ever worked for me.

 I used to think I was doomed.
 I considered that perhaps I was just one of those people who would forever be left behind while the rest of the world chases a happiness in ways that I have never been able to.
 I recall sitting with things that were bothering me, that hit my core so deep that it forever changed me, sometimes a darkness that many just didn’t understand, not even I understood.
-But in it all, as I’d share bits of what I was feeling, which wasn’t positive or perhaps even like I was holding on to things, I was told so many times, to “let go” or to just “be positive”.
+And inside of it all, as I’d share bits of what I was feeling, (which wasn’t positive or perhaps even like I was holding on to things) I was told so many times, to “let go” or to just “be positive”.

 Sure it felt good to think I could just – let go, or just – be positive, but I knew deep down in my soul that wasn’t going to cut it.

 It had to be there until I learned why it was there, that it was a gift and how to open that gift, fully.
 Something I will explain soon.
-Add to that, there were some days, the thought that I needed to be positive or that I should be, pissed me off even more because I was not feeling that way, nor was I able to pretend, and shift what I was feeling by using the crazy ways that many people around me seemed to be able to.
+Add to that, there were some days that the thought that I needed to be positive actually pissed me off because I was not feeling that way, nor was I able to pretend, and shift what I was feeling by using the crazy ways that many people around me seemed to be able to.

 Ways like—just let go.
 What the heck did that even mean?
 For many it meant not at all what it truly means.
 Again, I will get into that more, very soon.
 And—be positive!
 Ya, like that’s what someone who is hurting and confused or is going through a personal hell is able to do.